Healthy Homes Assessment Waiwhetu

 Waiwhetu Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Waiwhetu and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory to all Waiwhetu and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standard that apply or will apply to the rental property.
+• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standard that apply or will apply during the tenure of their rental properties.

 From 1 July 2021

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2023

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes